sashinpivotal/java-assessment/README.md

 ## Questions
 - As currently written, how many constructors does this class have?
-- If the client code were written as below, what are the values of "name" and "birthDate"?
+- If the client code were written as below, what are the values of "name" and "birthDate" fields?

 ```java
 Person p1 = new Person();
 ```

-- How will the client specify values for the "name" and "birthDate" properties in a Person object if there are no setters and only this no-arg constructor?
+- How will the client specify values for the "name" and "birthDate" properties in a Person object if there are no setters?

 ## Task 1.2: Write a new constructor
-- Write two argument constructor that takes "name" and "birthDate" values
+- Write two argument constructor that takes "name" and "birthDate" as arguments

 ## Task 1.3: Write "toString()" method
-- Write (or generate) a toString() method.
-If generating it, they should change the generated code to use the getters instead of direct field access.
-They should also use getClass().getSimpleName() for the classname, instead of hardcoding it.
-Step in and explain this last bit, if necessary.
+- Write (or generate via IDE) a toString() method.
+If generating it, change the generated code to use the getters instead of direct field access.
+Also use "getClass().getSimpleName()" for the classname, instead of hardcoding it.

 ## Questions
 - In the above task, would you use @Override annotation?